How smishing works and how to spot a smishing attack: Header image

 What makes smishing attacks so effective?

-People are, by nature, trusting people, and willing to listen to someone in a position of authority.
-If the bank calls and says the person’s money is in danger, naturally that person will listen.
+By nature, many people are willing to listen to someone in a position of authority.
+If the bank calls and says the person’s money is in danger, that person often listens.
+If someone claiming to be from the bank says, “Click this link, and the problem goes away,” what would you do?

 How do criminals spread smishing attacks through SMS?